 Al Bocchicchio was appointed Director of the Atlanta Regional Office (RO) on April 13, 2008.
 Prior to this appointment, Mr. Bocchicchio served as the Executive Management Officer in the Office of Field Operations (OFO).
 In his current position, Mr. Bocchicchio is responsible for administering benefits and services to the estimated 773,000 Veterans, Servicemembers, their families and survivors living in Georgia.
 The Atlanta RO administers approximately $1.4 billion in annual federal benefits.
-These benefits include compensation, education, vocational rehabilitation and employment and loan guaranty.
-The Atlanta RO is also one of four Regional Processing Offices for education benefits and one of eight VA Regional Loan Centers within VA.
+These benefits include compensation, vocational rehabilitation and employment, and loan guaranty.
+The Atlanta RO is also one eight VA Regional Loan Centers within VA.

 After receiving his Bachelor of Science degree from LaSalle University, Mr. Bocchicchio began his VA career in 1990 as a Veterans Claims Examiner at the Philadelphia Regional Office and Insurance Center.

 Patrick Zondervan was appointed Assistant Director at the Atlanta Regional Office (RO) in June 2015.
 Prior to this appointment, He served as the Veterans Service Center manager for the San Diego Regional Office from August 2010 to June 2015.
 He was responsible for oversight of the delivery of compensation and Pension benefits, military outreach services, and educational benefits.
 He began his career as a Veterans Service Representative at the St. Petersburg Regional Office in February 2001.
 He assumed positions of increasing responsibility including assistant coach , coach, and assistant veterans service center manager at the VA Regional Office in Phoenix, Arizona.